After Membrane Sweep: Complete Symptoms Guide 2026

 When to Call Your Healthcare Provider

-Call your healthcare provider right away if you have heavy bleeding or severe pain after a membrane sweep, because these symptoms can signal a complication that needs prompt assessment.
+Call your healthcare provider right away if you have heavy bleeding or severe pain after a membrane sweep.
+These symptoms can signal a complication that needs prompt assessment.

 Call your healthcare provider right away if you have heavy bleeding or severe pain after a membrane sweep.

-A membrane sweep can also cause light spotting and mild cramping, which are usually expected and often settle without treatment.
+A membrane sweep can also cause light spotting and mild cramping.
+These symptoms are usually expected and often settle without treatment.

-If your contractions become regular, stronger, and closer together, you may be entering labor, so track the timing and intensity and let your healthcare provider know.
+If your contractions become regular, stronger, and closer together, you may be entering labor.
+Track the timing and intensity, then let your healthcare provider know.

-You should also report unusual changes, such as fever, reduced fetal movement, or symptoms that feel different from what you were told to expect.
+You should also report unusual changes, such as fever, reduced fetal movement, leaking fluid, or symptoms that feel different from what you were told to expect.

 Trust your body and speak up early; you deserve clear guidance and safe care.
 Effective communication with your healthcare provider can help you interpret symptoms, answer questions, and decide whether you need an exam or monitoring.